chao1216/SCS-Website/readme.md

 Karma

-Assuming you ran npm install, then you should only have to run `karma start`.
+Assuming you ran `npm install`, then you should only have to run `karma start`.
 It will watch your test files located in `public/app/**/*.js` and rerun the tests when you change any of those files